jdcrowe2/linux-kvm/README.md

 # linux-kvm
-Using Linux KVM to create and lunch a x86 vm.
+Using Linux KVM to create and launch a x86 vm.